-With borderline personality disorder your image of yourself is distorted, making you feel worthless and fundamentally flawed.
-Your anger, impulsivity and frequent mood swings may push others away, even though you desire loving relationships.
+With borderline personality disorder, you may have a severely distorted self-image and feel worthless and fundamentally flawed.
+Anger, impulsiveness and frequent mood swings may push others away, even though you may desire to have loving and lasting relationships.

 If you have borderline personality disorder, don't get discouraged.
-Many people with borderline personality disorder get better with treatment and can live happy, peaceful lives.
+Many people with this disorder get better with treatment and can live satisfying lives.

 Borderline personality disorder affects how you feel about yourself, how you relate to others and how you behave.

 When you have borderline personality disorder, you often have an insecure sense of who you are.
-That is, your self-image or sense of self often rapidly changes.
-You may view yourself as evil or bad, and sometimes may feel as if you don't exist at all.
+Your self-image, self-identity or sense of self often rapidly changes.
+You may view yourself as evil or bad, and sometimes you may feel as if you don't exist at all.
 An unstable self-image often leads to frequent changes in jobs, friendships, goals and values.

 Your relationships are usually in turmoil.
-You often experience a love-hate relationship with others.
 You may idealize someone one moment and then abruptly and dramatically shift to fury and hate over perceived slights or even minor misunderstandings.
-This is because people with the disorder often have difficulty accepting gray areas — things seem to be either black or white.
+This is because people with borderline personality disorder often have difficulty accepting gray areas — things seem to be either black or white.

 When to see a doctor

-If you notice these things in a family member or friend, talk to him or her about seeing a doctor or mental health provider.
-But keep in mind that you can't force someone to seek help.
-If the relationship is causing you significant stress, you may find it helpful to see a therapist yourself.
+If you notice signs or symptoms in a family member or friend, talk to that person about seeing a doctor or mental health provider.
+But you can't force someone to seek help.
+If the relationship causes you significant stress, you may find it helpful to see a therapist yourself.

-Personality is shaped by both inherited tendencies and environmental factors, or your experiences during childhood.
-Some factors related to personality development can increase your risk of developing borderline personality disorder.
+Personality is shaped both by inherited tendencies and environmental factors, as well as experiences during childhood.
+Some factors related to personality development can increase the risk of developing borderline personality disorder.
 These include:

-Also, borderline personality disorder is diagnosed more often in women than in men.
+Also, borderline personality disorder is diagnosed more often in young adults and adult women than in men.

 Borderline personality disorder can damage many areas of your life.
-Intimate relationships, jobs, school, social activities and self-image all can be negatively affected.
+It can negatively affect intimate relationships, jobs, school, social activities and self-image.
 Repeated job losses and broken marriages are common.
 Self-injury, such as cutting or burning, can result in scarring and frequent hospitalizations.
 Suicide rates among people with BPD are high.